 After your dental implant procedure is complete you can expect some swelling in your mouth, along with some soreness, which should recede after a few days.
 Caring for your dental implants should be done in the same way as normal healthy teeth, with regular brushing and flossing.
 Regular visits to your dentist are also recommended to prevent any problems with your dental implants developing.

-The cost of an All-on-4 or dental implant in the UK does vary, as prices are set by the dental practice when you are treated privately.
+Cost of the All-on-4® treatment concept or dental implant in the UK does vary, as prices are set by the dental practice when you are treated privately.
 When using an NHS dentist, the price for dental implants is the same at all dental clinics across the country, however you can only get dental implants on the NHS when they are deemed medically necessary, not just for cosmetic purposes.

-Currently, the average price of an All-on-4 in the UK is £19,382, and a single dental implant costs £2,928.
+Currently, the average price of the All-on-4® treatment concept in the UK is £19,382, and a single dental implant costs £2,928.
 Luckily, finding a way around these eye-wateringly expensive figures is possible if you simply cannot afford to pay that kind of money:

 1. Get Covered with Dental Insurance